To complete your PER you'll need to complete 36 months' supervised experience in a relevant accounting or finance role.

 For example, if you only spend 50% of your working time on accounting and finance tasks you can still use this experience towards your PER, you'll just accrue time more slowly.
 So in this example you would gain six months PER in a 12 month period.

 PER is based on the time you’re gaining relevant work experience - not just the time you are in paid employment.
-So if you're taking an extended break from work but will be returning at some point in the future (for example maternity leave, taking time off to care for a relative, long-term illness or if you are furloughed/off work due to COVID-19) you can't count this time towards your 36 months.
+So if you're taking an extended break from work but will be returning at some point in the future (for example maternity leave, taking time off to care for a relative or a long-term illness) you can't count this time towards your 36 months.

 You should add an end date to you role and can add a new role with a new start date when you begin working again.